Multi-wavelength/Near-Optimal-Regret-Queue-Length-Tradeoff-in-Online-Learning-for-Two-Sided-Markets/README.md

 ## Results

-All the results can be found in "5 Numerical Results" in the main text of the paper and also in "M Details of the Simulation and Additional Numerical Results" in Appendix.
+All the results can be found in "5 Numerical Results" in the main text of the paper and also in "H Details of the Simulation and Additional Numerical Results" in Appendix.

 ## Contributing

-If you'd like to contribute, you can contact us at xxx or open an issue on this GitHub repository.
+If you'd like to contribute, you can contact us at zixian@umich.edu or open an issue on this GitHub repository.

 All content in this repository is licensed under the MIT license.